 In 1964 Lloyd Bontrager helped Starcraft Corporation to enter the business of building fold-down camping trailers, also known as pop-up campers.
 After a few years, he concluded that he could build a better product.
 He designed a lift system for pop-up camping trailers and patented it.
 In 1968 he began to build pop-up campers on the family farm, and Jayco was born.

 That first year on the farm, 132 campers were built and sold.
 In 1969 Jayco moved to its current location in Middlebury, where there was plenty of land for future expansion.
-The year 1991 saw the purchase of the RV division of Starcraft Corporation, and in 2008 Jayco purchased the assets of Travel Supreme and formed the new Entegra Coach division.
-In 2014 Open Range RV was added to the Jayco family, and the Highland Ridge brand of towable RVs resulted.
+1991 saw the purchase of the RV division of Starcraft Corporation, and in 2008 Jayco purchased the assets of Travel Supreme and formed the new Entegra Coach division.
+Open Range RV was added to the Jayco family in 2014, and the Highland Ridge brand of towable RVs resulted.

 Jayco employs approximately 4,300 people, between the Twin Falls, Idaho, and Middlebury, Indiana, locations.
 Total production has grown to around 60,000 units annually, of which 800 are Entegra Coach motorhomes.